nickhall

 BBNC is aiming to start accepting applications in mid-November 2025.

-If a lineal descendant was adopted by an original shareholder or adopted out from an original shareholder, will they be elligible for enrollment?
+If a lineal descendant was adopted by an original shareholder or adopted out from an original shareholder, will they be eligible for enrollment?

-Yes, if they were adopted before the age of majority (18) and can provide documentation that shows proof of familial relation.
+Yes, if they were adopted before the age of majority (18) and can provide documentation that shows proof of familial relation, such has a birth certificate and/or an adoption decree.

 Will new enrollees be eligible to vote in future BBNC elections?